- Best Practices

 When you create a social media account, the naming convention starts with “College of Marin” and is followed by the department, program, group, etc. name.
 Naming in this way groups all College of Marin accounts in search results.

 To avoid multiple accounts, please make sure your colleagues are aware of your intentions.
 Approval to proceed should be sought from the appropriate dean or supervisor.
 Accounts are district-wide and a department should only have one account.
-A representative from the Superintendent/President’s Office and the senior creative designer must be added as administrators of all College of Marin social media accounts.
+A representative from the Marketing and Communications Office and the senior creative designer must be added as administrators of all College of Marin social media accounts.

 Sharing of Credentials